 Resources and infrastructure

-Mobile cellular subscriptions ratio –

-The indicator measures the ratio of Mobile cellular subscriptions (per 100 people) in WBG relative to Israel.
-Mobile cellular telephone subscriptions are subscriptions to a public mobile telephone service using cellular technology, which provide access to the public switched telephone network (PSTN) using cellular technology.
+Mobile cellular subscriptions ratio: Measures the ratio of mobile cellular subscriptions (per 100 people) in WBG relative to Israel.
+Mobile cellular telephone subscriptions are subscriptions to a public mobile telephone service using cellular technology which provide access to the public switched telephone network (PSTN).
 Mobile communications have a particularly important impact in rural areas.
 The mobility, ease of use, flexible deployment, and relatively low and declining rollout costs of wireless technologies enable them to reach rural populations with low levels of income and literacy.
 In 2015, an agreement was signed between the Palestinian Ministry of Communications and the Ministry of Communications in Israel that enables the establishment of infrastructure for a 3G cellular network for the Palestinian population in the WB to help the development of the cellular field and increase the number of Palestinians employed in Palestinian telecommunications companies.